alice-i-cecile/bevy-website/content/foundation/meeting-minutes/2024-02-03/index.md

 Discussed how to pay for the bills associated.
 May need to delay until bank account is open and has funds.

 Cart proposed to transfer a modest sum (~$2000) to fund the account from his personal account.
-Will cover hosting costs with that money, and then will be reimbursed by an interest-free loan.
+Will cover hosting costs with that money, and then will be reimbursed.

 Unanimously approved.

 ## Transferring ownership of the bevyengine GitHub account to the Foundation

 Unclear of how exactly we might do this.
-Broad agreement that this is probably correct to do.
+Broad agreement that this is Probably correct to do.

 Might need to consider how/if to add more admin privileges to manage attack surface.